Quantum Assemblage Tomography

-At this point, one must determine how general losses on Alice's measurements should influence Bob's assemblage reconstruction, ensuring that the NS conditions are satisfied.
-First, we assume the possibility that Alice's system could be lost at \emph{any} stage before a potential outcome is registered by her detectors.
-Suppose, for instance, that her system is lost during its interaction with her device set to measure $x$.
-This effect can be modeled by transforming the state of her system as $\rho_{\rm A} \rightarrow \tilde{\rho}_{\rm A} \coloneqq \epsilon_{x} \rho_{\rm A} + (1-\epsilon_{x}) \ketbra{v}$, where $\ket{v}$ represents a vacuum state orthogonal to the support of $\rho_{\rm A}$, and the efficiency $\epsilon_x$ may depend on $x$ as indicated by the subscript.
-Moreover, it is also possible for outcome readouts to suffer from idiosyncratic losses, causing variations in the observed detection frequencies for different outcomes of the \emph{same} measurement.
-We quantify these effects by introducing bias parameters $\gamma_x \in [-(1-\epsilon_x), 1-\epsilon_x]$, which modulate the frequencies of different measurement outcomes such that the non-null outcome probabilities when measuring the maximally-mixed state are
+A crucial challenge is determining how losses in Alice's measurements affect Bob's ability to reconstruct the assemblage while ensuring that the NS conditions are satisfied.
+To model this, we assume that Alice's system could be lost at \emph{any} stage before her detectors register an outcome.
+Suppose, for instance, that her system is lost during its interaction with her device set to measure $x$. { This loss can be described by transforming the initial state of her system as $\rho_{\rm A} \rightarrow \tilde{\rho}_{\rm A} \coloneqq \epsilon_{x} \rho_{\rm A} + (1-\epsilon_{x}) \ketbra{v}$, where $\epsilon_x$ is the efficiency of her measurement device for setting $x$ and $\ket{v}$ denotes a state orthogonal to the support of $\rho_\mathrm{A}$, representing the ``lost'' component of the system.
+Moreover, the detectors themselves may have inefficiencies that cause variations in the observed frequencies of the $+$ and $-$ outcomes for the same measurement (i.e., Alice's detectors may be unbalanced).
+These effects are captured by bias parameters $\gamma_x \in [-(1-\epsilon_x), 1-\epsilon_x]$, which account for variations in the probabilities of non-null outcomes as